The Archaeological Conservancy's

 Presented by | Sara Sturtz, Great Basin Archaeologist

 In our final Spring lecture, Archaeologist Sara Sturtz will discuss how a small mammal assemblage found at Leonard Rockshelter details a paleoenvironmental record of changing local conditions.
 In addition, Sara will also discuss previous claims of a Pleistocene occupation and when humans actually occupied the shelter.
-Click here for more info.
+Watch the recorded lecture.

 You can watch recordings of our 2020 Virtual Lectures Series here.